GENESIS: A Generative Model of Episodic-Semantic Interaction: Discussion

 Seventh, we did not address primacy effects, which may arise from stronger encoding or context reinstatement for early items \citep{howard2002distributed}.
 GENESIS could model these by allowing encoding capacity to vary with attention and novelty.

 Eighth, GENESIS currently abstracts away from the temporal structure of replay.
 Empirical data show that episodic retrieval involves temporally compressed reactivation \citep{wimmer2020episodic,howard2018memory}, with latency scaling with temporal distance \citep{hacker1980speed,muter1979response}.
 Future studies could map cosine dissimilarities between temporal embeddings onto retrieval latency to model temporal dynamics of mental search and mental time travel \citep{suddendorf2007evolution,hills2015exploration}.
+It would also be possible to model sequential replay in GENESIS as a cascade of episodic retrievals, by chaining multiple query–key–value matches to generate context-dependent, temporally ordered reactivations of past events \citep{zhou2026unifying,stoianov2022hippocampal}.

+Ninth, future developments of GENESIS should pursue a more detailed mapping between its computational components and the neurobiological mechanisms underlying semantic and episodic memory.
+For simplicity, we labeled the components of GENESIS according to the classical distinction between a fast-learning hippocampal episodic system and a slow-learning cortical semantic system.
+However, this dichotomy is overly simplistic.
+Converging evidence indicates that semantic memory also depends on medial temporal lobe regions \citep{binder2011neurobiology,renoult2019knowing}, while episodic memory critically engages neocortical regions \citep{addis2018episodic,rugg2013brain,schacter2007remembering}.
+Accordingly, the present labels should be understood as heuristic rather than anatomical commitments.
+A key direction for future work is to clarify how the proposed components of GENESIS map onto interactive hippocampal–cortical dynamics supporting semantic and episodic memory.

+Relatedly, semantic and episodic memory formation likely involve richer dynamics than currently captured by GENESIS.
+Contrary to the traditional view of a fast-learning hippocampal system and a slower-learning cortical system, evidence suggests that memory engrams can form rapidly in posterior parietal cortex, in a manner that appears partly hippocampus-independent \citep{brodt2016rapid,brodt2018fast}.
+Moreover, recent theoretical accounts propose that multiple representations of an episodic memory may be encoded simultaneously at different levels of granularity—from precise, context-specific details to more generalized, gist-like representations—and that semantic knowledge about specific events may form concurrently with the corresponding episodic memory rather than only afterward \citep{gilboa2021no,tarder2026adaptive}.
+These complexities fall beyond the current scope of GENESIS but represent important directions for future research.

 Finally, future versions of GENESIS could test whether deficits in semantic (e.g., semantic dementia) or episodic (e.g., Alzheimer’s disease) processing can be explained in terms of capacity limitations \citep{patterson2007you}.

 Summing up, the GENESIS model provides a unified computational framework that jointly accounts for core empirical phenomena in semantic and episodic memory while highlighting how generative mechanisms and capacity limitations shape memory encoding, retrieval, and reconstruction.
 By integrating two limited-capacity generative systems—the Cortical-VAE and the Hippocampal-VAE—within a retrieval-augmented architecture, the model offers a principled account of how experiences are encoded, recalled, and generalized across contexts.
 Beyond reproducing classical findings, GENESIS opens the way to a new generation of models that treat memory as an active, constructive, and resource-bounded process.
 Ultimately, GENESIS advances a view of declarative memory as a generative and constructive process, integrating semantic and episodic components within a unified computational framework.